Whole Roasted Cauliflower with Hazelnut and Sherry Beurre Noisette

 1. Preheat the oven to 350°F.

-2. Peel the garlic, then add to a pestle and mortar with the paprika and the thyme leaves.
-Bash well to a rough paste, then muddle in twp tablespoons of olive oil and season to taste.
+2. Peel the garlic, then place in a mortar with the paprika and the thyme leaves and bash well with the pestle till it forms a a rough paste.
+Then muddle in 2 tablespoons of olive oil and season to taste.
 Zest the lemon into a separate bowl and set aside.

 4. Meanwhile, toast the hazelnuts.
-Place them on a baking sheet and toast at 350°F for approximately 10 minutes or until lightly golden.
+Place them on a baking sheet and toast at 350°F for about 10 minutes or until lightly golden.

-5. Allow the hazelnuts to cool for five minutes, then go over them with your knife, leaving them in large chunks or even halves.
+5. Allow the hazelnuts to cool for 5 minutes, then go over them with your knife, leaving them in large chunks or even halves.

 6. Make your beurre noisette.
 Put the butter in a small pan and melt slowly.
-Once the butter begins to froth, keep a close eye on it as it can turn to burnt butter very quickly at this stage.
+Once the butter begins to froth, keep a close eye on it as it can burn very quickly at this stage.
 As soon as the butter turns light brown and smells of nuts, hit the pan with the sherry vinegar to stop the cooking.
 Remove from the heat.
 Roughly chop and scatter the parsley into the butter along with the crushed hazelnuts and reserved lemon zest.